hpsaturn/hpsaturn.github.io/_posts/2016-10-18-matrix-creator-psphinx.md

 # MatrixCreator PocketSphinx

 Continuous voice detection using `PocketSphinx` and `MATRIXCreator` board.

 ## Compile from sources

+Please review the last version of this document in [github](https://github.com/matrix-io/matrix-creator-pocketsphinx).

 ### Step 1: MatrixCreator Software